DataDog/datadog-api-client-python/docs/v2/LogsApi.md

 Aggregate events

-The public API endpoint to aggregate events into buckets and compute metrics and timeseries.
+The API endpoint to aggregate events into buckets and compute metrics and timeseries.

 ### Example